sakura-yamanaka/Yamanaka-Python-Portfolio./Streamlit-App-Final/README.md

 - [References](#references)

 ## Project Overview
 This project focuses on building a **Political News Article Sentiment Comparison Tool**.
-The goal was to create an interactive app that allows users to upload or input political news articles and then get sentiment analysis of the polarity score (how negative or posititve) the article is and then subjkectivity score (how opiniated vs, factual) the article is.
+The goal was to create an interactive app that allows users to upload or input political news articles and then get sentiment analysis of the polarity score (how negative or posititve) the article is and then subjectivity score (how opiniated vs, factual) the article is.
 Lastly, the tool creates a word cloud of the most frequently used words in the article.

 ### What problem does this solve?
 Political news articles have become **increasingly polarized in recent years.** Many sources frame events as either strongly positive or negative, often to advance a particular agenda.
 Furthermore, articles often blur the line between opinion and fact, leading news consumers to unknowingly be swayed by biased narratives.